bitcoin/bips/bip-update-process.md

 ## Motivation

-BIP 2 is over eight years old and was written when different concerns were pressing to the bitcoin[^capitalization] community.
+BIP 2 is over eight years old and was written when different concerns were pressing to the Bitcoin[^capitalization] community.
 The BIP process as defined by BIP 2 thus far seems to have been fashioned to facilitate the design and activation of protocol changes.
 In the past years, BIPs more often describe interoperable features beyond the base protocol.
 The community has had multiple debates about the role of BIP Editors, and some aspects of the process